Use this file to discover all available pages before exploring further.

 Model Context Protocol, or MCP, is an open standard that lets AI agents connect to and work with data from different platforms.
 It has two main parts:

-• MCP package: A service provided by another platform that defines which tools the AI can use and what data it can access.
-It is hosted locally by users.
+MCP package: A service provided by another platform that defines which tools the AI can use and what data it can access.
+You host it locally.

 Currently, only the local MCP package is supported.Voucherify developers are planning to work on a remote MCP server.
 Reach out to Voucherify support or your Technical Account Manager if you’re interested in this solution.